Proposed Bill to End Tax Breaks for Companies With Sexual Harassment Records

 In the wake of the Harvey Weinstein scandal, one New York State politician is attempting to combat the problem of insidious sexual harassment and assault in the entertainment industry via legislation.
-Assemblywoman Linda Rosenthal (D-Manhattan) is planning to introduce a bill that would bar tax credits from going to companies that ignore sexual harassment complaints.
+Democrat assemblywoman Linda Rosenthal, who represents Manhattan, is planning to introduce a bill that would bar tax credits from going to companies that ignore sexual-harassment complaints.

 New York Daily News first reported the news, writing that the bill “would require companies seeking tax credits to disclose any sexual harassment complaints or settlements over the past five years and the outcomes of those cases … companies that are determined to have poor records in dealing with sexual harassment would be denied the credits.”